Arrival of Mary, Queen of Scots

 Who was Mary, Queen of Scots?

-Mary, Queen of Scots, was Elizabeth's cousin.
-She became Queen of Scotland in 1542.
-In 1558 she married the heir to the throne of France and was briefly the queen of two countries.
+married to the throne of France and was briefly the queen of two countries.
 Mary was also an heir to the English throne.

 When did Mary, Queen of Scots, rule?

 Mary became Queen of Scots in 1542.
 She was briefly Queen of France, from 1559 to 1560, before returning to Scotland.
-She fled to England in 1568, where she lived in captivity until her execution in 1587.
+She fled to England in 1568, where she lived in until her execution in 1587.

 Why was Mary, Queen of Scots, a threat to Elizabeth?